Greenwich Village, Chelsea, Meatpacking District,

 The Meatpacking District is anticipating the development of Pier 57, located at the end of

-West 15th Street, as an urban marketplace scheduled for 2014, and the arrival of the Whitney Museum expected to open in 2015.
+West 15th Street, as an urban marketplace scheduled for 2014, and the arrival of the Whitney Museum opened in May, 2015.

 The Hudson River Park, stretching five miles from Battery Park in Lower Manhattan to 59th St, is the largest park created in Manhattan since Central Park.
 The Park incorporates many renovated piers on the Hudson River providing sports fields, waterfront access, landscaped lawns and is a favorite spot for kayakers, rollerbladers, runners and cyclists.
 Throughout the park, visitors enjoy panoramic views that include the Statue of Liberty, Ellis Island, the Hudson River, and the New Jersey skyline.